Stop Wasteful Trawl Bycatch in Prince William Sound

 More info

-Federally managed fisheries such as the Alaska pollock trawl fleet, are regulated under the Magnuson-Stevens Fishery Conservation and Management Act, which requires fisheries management to conform to ten National Standards.
+Federally managed fisheries such as the Alaska trawl fleet are regulated under the Magnuson-Stevens Fishery Conservation and Management Act, which requires fisheries management to conform to ten National Standards.
 NOAA Fisheries issues guidelines for how fisheries decisions should be made to follow the National Standards.
+NOAA must update the two-decade-old national standards guidelines to meet the challenges facing Alaska’s fisheries.

 • Reads: Conservation and management measures shall not discriminate between residents of different states.
 If it becomes necessary to allocate or assign fishing privileges among various United States fishermen, such allocation shall be (a) fair and equitable to all such fishermen; (b) reasonably calculated to promote conservation; and (c) carried out in such manner that no particular individual, corporation, or other entity acquires an excessive share of such privilege.